12 ways to personalise an end of life service

-Below are a few suggestions that could be included in a service, or afterwards at the wake.
+Below are a 12 suggestions that could be included in a service, or afterwards at the wake.
 Just one of these ideas can bring that personal touch.
-I recognise it is a time of grief and stress, but sometimes being involved in putting something extra together for a service can keep you occupied and your mind and energies busy at a time when you often feel lost for something to do.
+It is a time of grief and stress, but sometimes being involved in putting something extra together for a service can keep you occupied and your mind and energies busy at a time when you often feel lost for something to do.
 You may also have extended family or friends who ask what they can do to contribute.
 Giving someone one of these tasks to organise can help them feel included.

-Maybe one of these ideas is the right one for you…
+Perhaps one of the below ideas is the right one for you:

 Set up a table at the front of the service space or in the foyer where items representing your loved one’s life can be displayed – photos, trophies, certificates, favourite knick-knacks, artwork, items representing their favourite hobbies, such as a fishing rod, garden tools, a football, favourite clothing items – anything really.